Skip to content

 After malfunction of the transformers or abnormalities with regard to temperature behaviour or noise level, conclusions on faults can be drawn with extended laboratory tests without having to shut down or disassemble the transformers immediately.
 Examples of these laboratory tests are the gas-in-oil analysis (DGA) or the furan analysis.

-Register today for our EOS Trusted Purity blog:
+Stay informed with our EOS Trusted Purity Blog!

 Subscribe now